canmom/canmom.github.io/_posts/nier/2021-07-19-automata-part-1.md

 > "Today is February 14th!
 That date is also known as Valentine's Day, which is a day where you give brown objects to those you adore!"

-Per the timeline, this intrusion likely happened on February 10th, 11945.
+Per the timeline, this intrusion likely began on February 10th, 11945.
 Though there are likely to have been previous intrusions...

 ## Meanwhile, among the Machines...